-Porthcawl, Wales Installs Public Toilets With High-Tech Features To Keep People From Having Sex In Them
+Porthcawl, Wales, Installs Public Toilets With High-Tech Features To Keep People From Having Sex In Them

 — ITV Wales News (@ITVWales) August 17, 2019

 The floors are weight-sensitive, so they will detect if more than one person is entering.
-Other sensors will pick up on any activity that triggers them as being “violent,” according to Cedar Rapids’ KCRG-TV.
-If that happens, the doors will open, alarms will sound, a the occupants will be sprayed with cold water.
+Other sensors will pick up on any activity that triggers them as being “violent,” according to Cedar Rapids, Iowa, ABC affiliate KCRG-TV.
+If that happens, the doors will open, alarms will sound and the occupants will be sprayed with cold water.

 For what it’s worth, the same deterrents will be employed if the system detects smoking inside the toilets as well, according to BBC News.

-Town councillor Mike Clarke said that the high-tech toilets are part of an overall plan to spruce up the community.
+Town councilor Mike Clarke said that the high-tech toilets are part of an overall plan to spruce up the community.

 “Rebuilding the public toilets is an important element of Porthcawl Town Council’s ambition to ensure that Porthcawl is a great place to live, work and to visit,” he said.

 However, over on Twitter, some users aren’t convinced that things have been fully thought through.
-One user, for example, noted that the weight-sensitive floors, designed to determine if more than one person is in the room, could keep larger people from using the restrooms for legitimate purposes.
-“I’m easily the weight of two teenagers,” he or she wrote.
+One user, as quoted by The Guardian, noted that the weight-sensitive floors, designed to determine if more than one person is in the room, could keep larger people from using the restrooms for legitimate purposes.